surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - **Send additional accessibility announcements** - Sends more information when using accessibility features, such as patch or category changes via the arrow buttons below the patch browser.

-- **Announce patch browser (window workaround)** - Related to accessibility.
+- **Announce patch browser entries** - This is a Windows only option.
 If enabled, the narrator will announce the currently selected row in the patch browser.

-- **Add submenus to modulation menu items** - Makes the modulation options found in the context-menu work as a sub-menu with discrete clear, mute and edit options, instead of being able to directly click on the corresponding icons.
+- **Add sub-menus for modulation menu items** - Makes the modulation options found in the context menu of controls work as a sub-menu with discrete Clear, Mute and Edit entries, alongside being able to directly click on the corresponding icons.

 - **Show virtual keyboard** - Toggle this option to show or hide the virtual on-screen keyboard at the bottom of the user interface.
 The virtual keyboard also includes a pitch bend and modulation wheel control.